HanboBizl/HanboBizl.github.io/_pages/about.md

   **Not just learning from others but relying on yourself: A new perspective on few-shot segmentation in remote sensing** [[**Paper Link**]](https://ieeexplore.ieee.org/abstract/document/10288551)

-  **Hanbo Bi**, Yingchao Feng, Zhiyuan Yan, Yongqiang Mao, Wenhui Diao, Hongqi Wang, Xian Sun
+  **Hanbo Bi**, Yingchao Feng, Zhiyuan Yan, Yong-Qiang Mao, Wenhui Diao, Hongqi Wang, Xian Sun

   *IEEE Transactions on Geoscience and Remote Sensing* ***(IEEE TGRS 2023, CCF-B, Q1, Top, IF=8.6)***